simonpedrogonzalez/policy_gradient_homework/README.md

 Now we want to actually learn a value function to use as a baseline.
 We will still use the reward to go but will subtract off the baseline  $$b(s_t) = \hat{V}(s_t)$$, where $$\hat{V}(s_t)$$ is the approximate value function of the policy.
 We will be approximating the value function using a neural network.
 The good news for you is that this is already setup if you are using the `MLPActorCritic` class.
 If you're not using that class go back and follow the instructions for Part 3a.

 We've got a neural network but we need to train it.
 As mentioned in the tutorial we've been following, the simplest way to train a value function is via a standard MSE loss.
 Let's add that to our code.
 You will now have two PyTorch optimizers, one for the policy and one for the value function.
 You will still collect a batch of on-policy data.
 Same as before you'll update the policy using a policy gradient, but now you will subtract off the value of each state when computing this update.
 You will also update the value function using each batch of data via a standard MSE loss.
 You will be simply pushing the predicted value of each state with the true cumulative return experienced in the batch (the reward-to-go from that state).
+Note that to improve stability, you will probably want to perform several gradient steps of value learning for each step of policy update.

+After working on this for a while, if you're really stuck, you can take a look here at this vanilla policy gradient code that also uses `core.py`: https://github.com/openai/spinningup/blob/master/spinup/algos/pytorch/vpg/vpg.py
+Note this code uses Generalized Advantage Estimation and some parallelization using mpi.

 Test out your implementation on CartPole and a continuous action environment of your choice.
 Report on your results and how they compare to performance without a baseline.

-After working on this for a while, if you're really stuck, you can take a look here at this vanilla policy gradient code that also uses `core.py`: https://github.com/openai/spinningup/blob/master/spinup/algos/pytorch/vpg/vpg.py
-Note this code uses Generalized Advantage Estimation and some parallelization using mpi.

 ## Extra Credit A: